shalvah/aargh/README.md

 }
 ```

-This function is meant to throw a specific error when you exceed your Twitter API rate limits.
+This function is meant to throw a specific error when you exceed your Twitter API rate limits. (`RateLimitExceededError` is a custom Error class you created.)

 So you call it like this: